Our School

 Except in unforeseen circumstances, medications brought into school on the day of the trip’s departure will not be able to accompany your child.
 This could prevent your child departing on the school trip.

-Every child with a medical condition will have an Individual Healthcare Plan (IHP), which details exactly what their needs are and who will help them.
+Children with a medical condition will have an Individual Healthcare Plan (IHP), if deemed appropriate, which details exactly what their needs are and who will help them.

 The school nurse will liaise with parents and the child’s paediatric specialist nurse to ensure children with medical conditions are getting the right support at school.